Eye of the Wyvern: Publication history

 Eye of the Wyvern was published by TSR and written by Jeff Grubb.

 Reception

 Scott D. Haring reviewed Eye of the Wyvern for the online version of Pyramid on March 19, 1999.
 He felt that Eye of the Wyvern has "enough hooks to keep players interested, but is otherwise straightforward and to the point -- exactly what this kind of product needs to be".
-Haring summarized his review stating "Eye of the Wyvern doesn't have very high aspirations; the adventure is simple and the ultimate in linear-ness.
-But designing a get-started-quick, anybody-can-play roleplaying module is a very high aspiration for the future of this hobby, and in that this book gets high marks."
+Haring summarized his review by stating "Eye of the Wyvern doesn't have very high aspirations; the adventure is simple and the ultimate in linear-ness.
+But designing a get-started-quick, anybody-can-play roleplaying module is a very high aspiration for the future of this hobby, and in that, this book gets high marks."